Multiomics-Analytics-Group/vuegen/gui/README.md

 ## test shipping a python virtual environment with vuegen installed

+- [ ] can we ship a python environment with the app which can be used to launch a kernel?

+## Features of the GUI

+- select a directory via a file dialog button
+- specify the distination of a config file manually
+- select a report
+- select if streamlit app should be started - has no effect for quarto reports
+- show set PATH
+- select a Python environment for starting jupyter kernels for quarto reports which is cached
+- some message boxes

 ## Bundled PyInstaller execution (current status)

 1. Can be executed.
 Streamlit apps can be run (although sometimes not easily terminated)